stephenberry/glaze/docs/binary.md

 > [!NOTE]
 >
-> As of v3.3.0 reading binary is safe for invalid input and doesn't require null terminated buffers.
+> Reading binary is safe for invalid input and does not require null terminated buffers.

 ## Untagged Binary